Pappulab/PLCD-Data-Repository-and-Analysis-Routines/README.md

 CD_Data.xlsx - circular dichroism data for variants described in the study.
 Used in Supplementary Figure 3.

+NMR_Data.xlsx - NMR relaxation data and Gaussian fits for the LCD +7K+12D variant.
+Used in Extended Data Figure 3.

 Phase_Separation_Data.xlsx - dilute and dense phase concentrations of phase separated systems described in the study.
 Used in Figures 1-7, in Extended Data Figures 4 and 7, and in Supplementary Figures 2, 4, 6, and 7.

-pH_Dependence_Measurements.xlsx - pH-dependent csat measurements of the +7K+12D variant.
+pH_Dependence_Measurements.xlsx - pH-dependent csat measurements of the LCD +7K+12D variant.
 Used in Extended Data Figure 4.

 vant_Hoff_Data.xlsx - thermodynamic values inferred from the csat measurements of the variants used in this study.
 Used in Figure 2 and in Supplementary Figure 7.